 Meaning

-“Faith consists in being vitally concerned with that ultimate reality to which I give the symbolical name of God.
-Whoever reflects earnestly on the meaning of life is on the verge of an act of faith.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+The message behind “Faith consists in being vitally concerned with that ultimate reality to which I give the symbolical name of God.
+Whoever reflects earnestly on the meaning of life is on the verge of an act of faith.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme